rikkeaas/strangevis-moviemaker/README.md

 #### States

 A state can be saved in two different ways; either using the <kbd>K</kbd> key, or using the large <kbd>+</kbd> button in the `Keyframe Handler` in the lower left corner of the screen.
 A state is then saved to a local folder, and contains information about the `projection`, `rotation`, `scaling`, and `translation` matrices used with the current volume in view, in addition to the `background color`, `transfer function` data and each `layer` used.
-A low-resolution snapshot is also saved with each state, which together creates the Keyframes the Keyframe Handler is presenting.
+A low-resolution snapshot is also saved with each state, which together creates the `Keyframes` the `Keyframe Handler` is presenting.

-A state is loaded on demand, and can be triggered by clicking on a saved Keyframe.
+A state is loaded on demand, and can be triggered by clicking on a saved `Keyframe`.
 This initializes a function which updates the matrices to the corresponding ones included in the state file, and the same goes for the other contents saved in the state.
 The results of a state read is that the volume looks exactly like the corresponding low-resolution snapshot which was clicked to trigger the state read.

 #### Interpolation